TheCoreblank/chatApp/README.md

 No server V3 commands have arguments, you are asked for info after entering the base command.

 - /pm - prompts you to PM somebody.
 - /ping - measures ping, only tested on Client2.
-Pings have a few, ahem, shortcuts in the code(Their if statements are first and traffic is prioritised) so it is more of a network ping than an actual delay test.
-It might be more like double.
 - /bug report - prompts you to make a bug report.
 - /feature request - prompts you to request a feature